 Play . . . and learn.

-Russian Bubble Bath has vocabulary in the following categories:
+Swahili Bubble Bath features the following language categories:

 ✓ Body Parts

 ✓ Person Nouns

 If you are interested in learning other languages, you can also find Bubble Bath games for Cantonese, Mandarin, Portuguese, Spanish, Russian, Thai, Vietnamese, Korean, Arabic and Hindi.